Pub/Sub, which stands for Publisher/Subscriber, allows services to communicate asynchronously, with latencies on the order of 100 milliseconds.

 - Subscription: A named resource representing the stream of messages from a single, specific topic, to be delivered to the subscribing application.
 For more details about subscriptions and message delivery semantics, see the Subscriber Guide.

 - Message: The combination of data and (optional) attributes that a publisher sends to a topic and is eventually delivered to subscribers.

 - Message attribute: A key-value pair that a publisher can define for a

 encould be added to messages to mark them as readable by an English-speaking subscriber.

-- A subscriber receives messages either by Pub/Sub pushing them to the subscriber's chosen endpoint, or by the subscriber pulling them from the service.
+- Push and pull: The two message delivery methods.
+A subscriber receives messages either by Pub/Sub pushing them to the subscriber's chosen endpoint, or by the subscriber pulling them from the service.

 Publisher-subscriber relationships can be one-to-many (fan-out), many-to-one (fan-in), and many-to-many, as shown in the following diagram:

 The following diagram illustrates how a message passes from a publisher to a subscriber.
 Note that for push delivery the ack is implicit in the response to the push request, while for pull delivery it requires a separate RPC.

 - Get started with the Quickstart using Cloud Console